A Managers Guide to Employee Motivation (10 Tips)

 10 Tips on How to Motivate Employees

-Here are some tips that can help you to build an environment conducive to employee motivation:
+Here are some tips that can help you to build an environment conducive to staff motivation:

 - Encourage the employees to come forward and share ideas about how they can improve the way in which they perform their job and also make an employee friendly work place.